-Having surgery is a big deal for the patient AND their caregiver.
+Having surgery is a big deal for the patient and their caregiver.
 This blog is dedicated to the caregivers.
-They are the unsung heroes of icing the pain, keeping the snacks at hand and squashing the compaining as much as they can.
-I recently went through this...twice...and learned alot from a different perspective.
+They are the unsung heroes of icing the pain, keeping the snacks at hand and squashing the complaining as much as they can.
+I recently went through this...twice...and learned a lot from a different perspective.
 Here's how I stayed sane:

 - Tip 1: Check your furniture layout

 Your loved one has gone through a pre-op visit to better understand what to expect from surgery.
 This is when you need to prepare for when you bring them home.
 If they will be using crutches, walker, knee roller, or wheelchair, will any of those things require you move furniture?
 Play with the devices and see where the problems could arise.
 Think...can they get to the toilet as quickly as possible if I'm not immediately available?
 That's a big one.

 - Tip 2: Bathing is a must